louishuyng/hacker-news-reader-ui/src/client/README.md

-# Client side boilerplate with ReactJS library and Typescript
+# Client side with ReactJS library and Typescript

 ## Introduction